Florida Gar Lepisosteus Platyrhincus

 Gar fishing is best in the summer months, especially around dawn and dusk.

 Gar are not usually considered sport fish but are sporty fighters who produce a worthy fight especially on light tackle.
-The Florida Gar can be caught with both minnows or artificial lures.
+The Fla Gar can be caught with both minnows or artificial lures.
 Live baits include minnows and cut bait, while the artificial lures are spinners and spoons.
 Anglers can use various methods to catch Florida Gars, including spin casting, trolling, drift fishing, bait casting, and fly fishing.
 Anglers can also catch gar with bows and arrows, trotlines, bush hooks and outlines, and cast nets.

 Adults regularly eat small fish, shrimp, and crayfish, so using anything to mimic these will likely be productive.
 The most popular lures used are Jigs, Flies, Spinnerbaits, Spoons, Cut bait, and Minnows.
 Popular, effective live baits are live shad, sunfish, and shiners.